-Seamus is a registered SiLC, a Qualified Person under the DoW CoP scheme and was one of the twelve experts appointed to the government's National Expert Panel for contaminated land.
-Seamus is the chairman of the National Brownfield Forum's Professional Standards Committee leading the initiative to deliver a National Quality Mark Scheme for land contamination reports.
+He assisted Defra with the Part 2A statutory revisions and was one of the twelve experts appointed to the government's National Expert Panel for Land Contamination.

+He is now chair of the National Brownfield Forum's Professional Standards Committee leading the initiative to deliver the National Quality Mark Scheme for the management of land affected by contamination.

-Seamus has been significantly involved in the recent initiatives in relation to asbestos in soils.
-He is a member of the Joint Industry Working Group (JIWG) on Asbestos in Soils and served on the Working Group (WG2) of the Health & Safety Executive (HSE) Committee for Fibre Measurement (CFM), tasked with formulating revised HSE guidance.
+Seamus has been significantly involved in the management of asbestos in soils risk.
+He is a member of the JIWG and served on WG2 of the HSE CFM, being named recently for assisting HSE with the update to HSG248.